Ayaragigō Site

-The Ayaragigō Site (綾羅木郷遺跡, Ayaragigō iseki) is an archaeological site with a Yayoi period settlement, located in the Ayaragi neighborhood of the city of Shimonoseki, Yamaguchi in the San'yō region of Japan.
+The Ayaragigō Site (綾羅木郷遺跡, Ayaragigō iseki) is an archaeological site with traces of a Yayoi period settlement, located in the Ayaragi neighborhood of the city of Shimonoseki, Yamaguchi in the San'yō region of Japan.
 The site was designated a National Historic Site in 1969 with the area under protection expanded in 1981.

 Overview

 The Ayaragigō site is located about 250 meters east of the present-day coast of Hibiki Bay on a silica sand plateau with an elevation of 20 to 30 meters.
 Yayoi pottery and stone tools were discovered on the site in 1898 and full scale archaeological excavation began from 1956.
 The settlement was surrounded by a substantial ring moat, more than two meters wide and three meters deep, with a V-shaped cross-section.
 Within the settlement were over 1000 underground storage pits, which were found to contain carbonized grains such as rice and wheat, as well as seeds such as yew, peach, and chestnut, as well as bones of wild boar, Sitka deer, Japanese raccoon dog, and whales, as well as red sea bream, and clams, including abalone.
 This indicates that the settlement was based almost equally on farming and fishing.
 More than 2,000 earthenware items, including large pots, earthen weights, spindle wheels and human-faced figurines were found.
 The stone tools included agricultural tools, weapons, fishing tools, and accessories.
 Metal utensils included sickles and knives.
-The settlement appeared to have been at its peak in the early Yayoi period, and to have declined in the middle Yayoi period, although remains from the Kofun period, Heian period, Kamakura period and the Muromachi period indicated that the site continued to be in continuous use into the premodern period.
+The settlement appeared to have been at its peak in the early Yayoi period, and to have declined in the middle Yayoi period, although remains from the Kofun period (including one zenpōkōenfun keyhole-shaped burial mound and stone sarcophagi), Heian period, Kamakura period and the Muromachi period indicated that the site continued to be in continuous use into the premodern period.